List of Underworld characters: William Corvinus

 William Corvinus is the first and only Lycan Elder.
 Portrayed only in his metamorphosed state, he is played by Brian Steele, but prior to his being a werewolf, he would have been identical in looks to his twin brother Markus.
 Born sometime in the 5th century, William is one of three sons of Helena and Alexander Corvinus, the first immortal.
 He, along with Markus, inherits the immortality strain in its active form from their father.
 Markus and William both share a bond as twins that Alexander never truly sees.
 William is later bitten by a wolf, thus making him the progenitor of what becomes the Lycan species (his twin, Markus, is bitten by a bat).
 Unlike most later Lycans, his fur is white.
 William is unable to metamorphose back into his human form and has little more than ferocious savagery, nor is he ever shown in his human form in any of the films.
 His Lycanthropy virus is much more potent than Markus's Vampire virus, even allowing dead victims to metamorphose.
-William goes on to ravage the countryside of Hungary, infecting the populace with his highly infectious Lycanthropy virus.
+William goes on to ravage the countryside of Hungary, infecting the population with his highly infectious Lycanthropy virus.
 In order to combat the growing Lycan threat, Markus approaches Viktor, a dying warlord, to utilize his military genius and army (who become the Death Dealers) in exchange for immortality.
 Later, William is successfully captured and contained by the combined forces of Markus, Amelia, and Viktor and used by Viktor to keep Markus in line.
 After Viktor is killed, Markus releases William, hoping to metamorphose him into a Hybrid and restore his morality.
 Despite his bestial nature, William is shown to recognize his brother.
 In the fight that follows, Michael Corvin rips William's head in half with brute strength, killing him.